 Commercial fire safety features in buildings are often thought to be purely physical, such as fire sprinkler equipment, fire alarms, and fire extinguishers, but those are fire safety measures that work only when there is a fire.
-What about fire prevention and safety measures for building fire prevention?
+While these are important for building fire prevention, there are fire prevention and safety measures that aren’t physical.

-If you are not certain what the most important fire safety measures for prevention are in your multi-site retail stores, restaurants, grocery stores, big box stores, or distribution centers, AIE’s team of experts have detailed the Top 7 Fire Safety Features for Prevention here.
+The importance of fire safety in buildings must be taken seriously.
+If you are uncertain what the most important fire safety measures for prevention are in your multi-site retail stores, restaurants, grocery stores, big box stores, or distribution centers, AIE’s team of experts have detailed the Top 7 Fire Safety Features for Prevention:

 Top Fire Prevention and Safety Measures in Commercial Buildings

 FIRE SAFETY MEASURE #1